orkoweb/forumoticons/README.md

 - Seuls les fichiers `.png`, `.gif`, `.jpg`, et `.jpeg` sont autorisés.
 - Une limite de taille est appliquée aux fichiers uploadés.
 - Protection basique par mot de passe pour l’upload.
+- **Un mécanisme anti-bruteforce** limite le nombre de tentatives de connexion erronées pour protéger l’accès au formulaire d’upload.

 ## Licence

 Ce projet est sous licence [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Vous pouvez l’utiliser et le modifier, mais pas en tirer profit commercialement.

+---

+# FoRuMoTiCoNs (English Version)

+FoRuMoTiCoNs is a PHP script that displays a gallery of smileys and allows users to copy their links in the `[img]` format.
+It also includes a secure upload form.

+## Requirements

+- A web server with PHP 7.4 or higher
+- FTP or SSH access to transfer files

+## Installation

+1. **Download the archive** containing the files.
+2. **Extract the archive** on your server.
+3. **Move the folder** to the desired location.
+4. **Check permissions** to allow file uploads (e.g., `chmod 755` on the folder if necessary).

+## Configuration

+- **Upload password**: Modify the `$correctPassword` variable in `upload.php`.
+- **Smileys URL**: Modify the `$smileyPath` variable in `index.php`.

+## Usage

+- Access the main page through a browser.
+- Click on a smiley to copy its `[img]` URL.
+- To add a smiley, use the upload form with the required password.

+## Note

+If an image is uploaded with the same filename as an existing image on the server, the existing file will be overwritten without warning.

+## Security

+- Only `.png`, `.gif`, `.jpg`, and `.jpeg` files are allowed.
+- A file size limit is applied to uploaded files.
+- Basic password protection is implemented for uploads.
+- **An anti-bruteforce mechanism** limits the number of incorrect login attempts to protect access to the upload form.

+## License

+This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+You may use and modify it, but not for commercial purposes.